Codesai/website/_i18n/es/_posts/2022-04-08-listening-to-test-smells-1.md

     alt="TDD cycle steps including listening to the tests." style="display: block; margin-left: auto; margin-right: auto; width: 50%;" />

-Párrafo entero del que extraje la primera cita del GOOS:  “Sometimes we find it difficult to write a test for some functionality we want to add to our code.
-In our experience, this usually means that our design can be improved — perhaps the class is too tightly coupled to its environment or does not have clear responsibilities.
-When this happens, we first check whether it’s an opportunity to improve our code, before working around the design by making the test more complicated or using more sophisticated tools.
-We’ve found that the qualities that make an object easy to test also make our code responsive to change.”

-Next we’ll show you an example of how we've recently applied this.
+Next we’ll show you an example of how we've recently applied this in a client.

 <h2>The problem.</h2>